ahilbers/ahilbers.github.io/research.md

 #### Coursera

 I helped produce a Coursera course in Tensorflow 2, which came out in 2020.
+As of October 2020, over 10,000 people have taken the course and it has a rating of 4.9/5.
 It's free to take for anyone!
 Check it out [here](https://www.coursera.org/learn/getting-started-with-tensor-flow2).

 #### Teaching assistant